aniket091/Gamecord/Examples/GuessTheNumber.md

       message: message,
       moreThanMessage: "The number you guessed is greater than the number we selected",
       lessThanMessage: "The number you guessed is less than the number we selected",
       winMessage: "Congratulations {player}!
-You guessed the corrent number",
+You guessed the correct number",
       isSlashCommand: false, // set this to true if you are using slash commands
       range: {
         lowest: 1,